 The UC Berkeley Refractive Surgery Center will perform a thorough evaluation to determine if you are a candidate for laser vision correction.
 This includes a careful analysis of the cornea using the most advanced equipment, such as the Oculus Pentacam™ HR anterior segment tomography unit.
 The PENTACAM provides a high resolution scan and offers more information about the cornea than most other units available today.
 It is considered the gold standard in refractive surgery screening.
 Within a mere seconds, the PENTACAM provides precise diagnostic data of the entire anterior segment of the eye, including specifically the anterior and posterior corneal surfaces as well as a corneal thickness profile.
 This allows us to screen patients to make certain that they are good candidates for laser vision correction.

 Like your fingerprint, no two eyes are alike.
 The pattern of visual imperfections in your eye is unique to you.
 We can now identify, measure and correct imperfections in your eye 25 times more precisely than with standard methods used for measuring glasses and contact lenses.
-This advanced information, not only includes your detailed prescription but also higher and lower order aberrations, is then transferred to the STAR S4 IR™ Excimer Laser, providing a new level of precision and accuracy in a customized laser treatment of your eyes.
+In addition, lower and higher order aberrations are measured.
+The corneal topography scans the outside surface of the eye, measuring and analyzing tiny variations in curvature and elevation.
+This advanced information is then transferred to the STAR S4 IR™ Excimer Laser, providing a new level of precision and accuracy in a customized laser treatment of your eyes.

 STAR S4 IR Excimer Laser